Vox: Single Manual Continentals

 The companion paper tag from the inside of the above organ.
 Note that it definitely is a V301-E. The date is 9 SEP 1968 - well into the Italian period.
 (Some suspect it's actually 1965 - I can see it either way, so make up your own mind.
 Given the pattern of serial#'s and dates that I've found, it makes much more sense as a '68)

-Vox Sound, Ltd.
+Vox Sound, Ltd. (1970?)

-VoxSoundg.jpg (51901 bytes) After JMI was taken over, and the name changed to Vox Sound, Ltd, they continued to produce Continentals (and others, too).
+VoxSoundg.jpg (51901 bytes) After JMI was taken over, and the name changed to Vox Sound, Ltd, they continued to produce Continentals (and other organs, too).
 The pictures here (courtesy of Ronny Wyants), are the only ones I've seen of one of these later organs.
 Unfortunately, I think this one is Italian, and only sporting a Vox Sound badge <sigh>.
 Ronny found the date of "9 70" stamped on the generator boards, so it was probably a 1970 model.

 VoxSounda.jpg (82237 bytes)